brousch/sl4a_pydroid_mock_api/README.rst

 From your SL4A project's virtualenv: *pip install sl4a_pydroid_api*

-This creates an *android* module which you can import from just like a regular SL$A project.
+This creates an *android* module which you can import just like a regular SL4A project.

 Credits
 -------